pvnlubenia/ACORNS-Octave-/README.txt

 Notes
 =====

-     1. Make sure all 12 functions and the folders @multigraph and @umultigraph are in the same folder/path being used as the current working directory.
+     1. Make sure all 11 functions are in the same folder/path being used as the current working directory.

-     2. acr2 is the same as acr but returns each species (and the SF-pair associated with it) with ACR as they are found, if they exist.
+     2. acr2 is the same as acr but returns each species (together with the SF-pair associated with it and the deficiency of the building block block subnetwork containing the SF-pair) with ACR as they are found, if they exist.
 The time elapsed is also shown per species found and the end of the running time.
 This is perfect for networks with high rank and a lot of SF-pairs.
 An alphabetical list of the species is also returned at the end.